mitsuba-renderer/drjit/docs/what.rst

 there are fundamental differences between the two:

 1. In NumPy, operations like ``np.linspace``, ``np.sin``, ``**``, etc.,
    load and store memory-backed arrays.
-Accessing memory is slow, which turns this part into a bottleneck rather than the actual math.
+Accessing memory is slow, hence this turns into the main bottleneck rather than the actual math.

 2. Dr.Jit *traces* the computation instead of executing it right away.
 This means that it *pretends* to execute until reaching the last line, at which point it launches a kernel combining all the collected operations.
-Not only does this avoid loading and storing temporaries: it also makes it easy to parallelize the program on compute accelerators.
+Not only does this avoid loading and storing intermediate results: it also makes it easy to parallelize the program on compute accelerators.

-This is just a toy example, but the idea that it demonstrates is general.
+This is just a toy example, but the idea that it demonstrates is far more general.
 Dr.Jit can trace large and complicated programs with side effects, loops, conditionals, polymorphic indirection, atomic memory operations, texture fetches, ray tracing operations, etc. The principle is always the same: the